University Counseling Centers: Pros and Cons to Consider

 - You are seeking a specific type of therapy method the school doesn’t offer.

 While university community counseling clinics can accommodate many requests, they can’t always accommodate all of them.
 While we don’t think it hurts to go to an initial session and explore whether the program is a good match, we wouldn’t recommend waiting weeks or even months on a waiting list only to find out they can’t accommodate you.
+Instead, we suggest first trying to find out over the phone (or e-mail) if the program meets the basic requirements you have for a therapy provider.

 How Do You Sign Up for Therapy at a University Counseling Clinic?